 allow users quick cursory access to GIS data.
 Whereas, to run a

-full GIS can require high-end, sophisticated server and client computers and years of experience.
+full GIS, can require high-end sophisticated servers and client computers and years of experience.

 risk that showing different data layers that were made for different